 Of course, we should not underestimate the common health problems of their parents which a Snorkie might inherit.

-Some of them are skin issues, oral problems, and overweight which might easily be controlled with more exercises and quality food.
+Some of them are skin issues, oral problems, and overweight which might easily be controlled with more exercise and quality food.

 Yorkie – Schnauzer Temperament and Behavior